Many things can lead to, or cause, an arrhythmia, including:

 - Tachycardia (tak-ih-KAHR-dee-uh).
 This refers to a fast heartbeat — a resting heart rate greater than 100 beats a minute.

 - Bradycardia (brad-e-KAHR-dee-uh).
 This refers to a slow heartbeat — a resting heart rate less than 60 beats a minute.

 Not all tachycardias or bradycardias mean you have heart disease.
-For example, during exercise it's normal to develop tachycardia as the heart speeds up to provide your tissues with more oxygen-rich blood.
+For example, during exercise it's normal to develop a fast heartbeat as the heart speeds up to provide your tissues with more oxygen-rich blood.
 During sleep or times of deep relaxation, it's not unusual for the heart beat to be slower.

 Tachycardias in the atria

 Atrial fibrillation.
 Atrial fibrillation is a rapid heart rate caused by chaotic electrical impulses in the atria.
 These signals result in rapid, uncoordinated, weak contractions of the atria.

 The chaotic electrical signals bombard the AV node, usually resulting in an irregular, rapid rhythm of the ventricles.
 Atrial fibrillation may be temporary, but some episodes won't end unless treated.

 Atrial fibrillation may lead to serious complications such as stroke.

 - Atrial flutter.
 Atrial flutter is similar to atrial fibrillation.
 The heartbeats in atrial flutter are more-organized and more-rhythmic electrical impulses than in atrial fibrillation.
 Atrial flutter may also lead to serious complications such as stroke.

 - Supraventricular tachycardia.
 Supraventricular tachycardia is a broad term that includes many forms of arrhythmia originating above the ventricles (supraventricular) in the atria or AV node.